ivandotv/dumba/README.md

 }
 ```

 - `parseValue` - `(evt: any, field: Field<T>) => any` function to **extract** the value from the field in the actual HTML form.
-By default this function just takes the value from `evt.currentTarget.value` and passess it for validation.
-For example you can use it to limit the values that can entered in the input field.
-In the example below we only allow uppercase letter `A,B,c` to be entered.
+By default this function just takes the value from `evt.currentTarget.value` and passes it for validation.
+For example, you can use it to limit the values that can be entered into the input field.
+In the example below we only allow the uppercase letter `A,B,c` to be entered.

 ```js
 parseValue: (evt, field) => {